BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/tutorials/addingsitecontent.md

 ### Learn how to use git

-You need to learn how to use git.
-It's easy.
+You need to learn how to use git too; but don't worry, it's pretty easy.
 If you've got a Mac or Linux computer, or if you use PowerShell on Windows, it's an inherent feature.
-[Go ahead and learn](https://try.github.io/) how to clone, add, commit, pull, and push, oh, and creating branches.
+[Go ahead and learn](https://try.github.io/) how to clone, add, commit, pull, push, and also how to create branches.
 That's about all you need to know for the basics.

 Now you just need to clone the  [BYU-Aeronautics-Club.github.io repository]([BYU-Aeronautics-Club.github.io](https://github.com/BYU-Aeronautics-Club/BYU-Aeronautics-Club.github.io)) and get going!